evisp/ml-handbook/docs/04-core-ml/dim_reduction.md

 t‑SNE focuses on preserving **local neighborhoods** rather than global distances:

 - In the original high‑dimensional space, it measures how similar each pair of points is, using probabilities that emphasize close neighbors.
-- It then searches for a 2D or 3D embedding where points that were close remain close, and dissimilar points are free to move apart.[1]
+- It then searches for a 2D or 3D embedding where points that were close remain close, and dissimilar points are free to move apart.

 The result is usually a plot where cluster‑like structures visually stand out: similar items form tight groups, while dissimilar items move away.
-This makes t‑SNE a powerful tool for visually inspecting embeddings from images, text, or deep models.[1]
+This makes t‑SNE a powerful tool for visually inspecting embeddings from images, text, or deep models.

 ![TSNE](https://i.imgur.com/LVwm5nV.png)